gtergeomatica/gishosting_istruzioni_interne/intro.rst

-	Dear Piero Capello,
+	Dear *Nome Cognome*,

 	Thank you for registering to GisHosting web site.
-We have created the user piero_capello.
+We have created the user XXXXXX.
 	The user is valid for trial purposes, has space limits (50 Mb of your data) and Internet traffic bandwidth limitation.
 However your data and work will be maintained if you purchase one of the GisHosting packages.

 	Your page can be reached at [1] and your data can be managed through the nextcloud application using the address [2] and your credentials.